zachetienne/nrpylatex/docs/introduction.md

 ## Exporting (CAS)

-If you are using [Mathematica](https://www.wolfram.com/mathematica/) (or [Maple](https://www.maplesoft.com/products/Maple/)) instead of SymPy, run the following code to convert your output
+If you are using [Mathematica](https://www.wolfram.com/mathematica/) instead of SymPy, run the following code to convert your output

     from sympy import mathematica_code